 Frederik Dhondt (1984) is assistant professor at the Vrije Universiteit Brussel since 1 October 2015 and the director of the Research Group CORE.
-He teaches the courses Political History of Belgium (6 ECTS, First Year Bachelor of Laws, First Year Bachelor of Science in Criminology), Introduction to the Principal Modern States (6 ECTS, First Year Bachelor of Laws) and Legal History (3 ECTS, Master of Laws).
+He teaches the courses Political History of Belgium (6 ECTS, First Year Bachelor of Laws, First Year Bachelor of Science in Criminology), Historical and Comparative Introduction to Public Law (6 ECTS, First Year Bachelor of Laws) and Legal History (3 ECTS, Master of Laws, together with R. Cahen).

 He prepared a PhD dissertation in Law under the direction of Dirk Heirbaut at Ghent University as PhD-Fellow of the Research Foundation Flanders (FWO) from 2009 to 2013.
 He was a visiting researcher in London (Oct-Dec 2009), Frankfurt am Main (Max Planck Institute for European Legal History, Jan-Feb 2010), Paris (Jan-Jun 2011) and Heidelberg (Max Planck Institute for Comparative Public Law and International Law, Oct-Nov 2012).
 His thesis Balance of Power and International Law.
 European Diplomacy and the Elaboration of International Order, 18th Century and Post 1945 was successfully defended on 13 September 2013.
 The commercial version was published by Brill in 2015 (Balance of Power and Norm Hierarchy.
 Franco-British Diplomacy after the Peace of Utrecht) in the series Studies in the History of International Law (ed.
 Randall Lesaffer, see publications).